SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 It'll reload the geometry and be quite a bit faster than going through menus.
 That fails sometimes as well, but is more robust.

+** The GUI crashes when loading an OP2? **

+The code is trying to match the IDs in the geometry to the IDs in the results and they don't always match.
+There is some handling of this, but it's not great.

+Also, make sure you load the correct model too :)